UMC-Utrecht-RWE/metadatachecker/README.md

 ## Example

-Here is how you can use metadatachecker
+Here is how you can use metadatachecker:

+On R console, type the following:
 ``` r
 library(metadatachecker)
 ```